AdvanceTechMedia/AdvanceTechPodcast/content/sponsor.md

 +++

-Help get your favorite episodes out there and widen our reach by visiting us on your favourite podcast platform and giving us a rating or leaving a review.
-You can also like, follow and endorse our content on [Twitter](https://twitter.com/AdvTechPodcast), [Facebook](https://www.facebook.com/advancetechmedia), [LinkedIn](https://www.linkedin.com/company/advance-tech-media/), and [Instagram](https://www.instagram.com/advance_tech_media/)!
+Help get your favorite episodes out there and widen our reach.
+Visit us on your favourite podcast platform and give us a rating or leave a review.
+You can also like, follow and endorse our content on [Twitter](https://twitter.com/AdvTechPodcast), [Facebook](https://www.facebook.com/advancetechmedia), [LinkedIn](https://www.linkedin.com/company/advance-tech-media/), and [Instagram](https://www.instagram.com/advance_tech_media/)

-You can support us via **[Patreon](https://www.patreon.com/AdvanceTechPodcast?alert=2)**

-You can also sponsor the **Advance Tech Podcast** by sending us bitcoin:
+Please consider supporting the development of new shows on **[Patreon](https://www.patreon.com/AdvanceTechPodcast?alert=2)** or by donating bitcoin to the address below.

 ![img](/img/sponsors/wallet.png)